Michigan couple married for 47 years die of coronavirus within a minute of one another - KTVZ

 The following week, the couple went to the hospital again, this time in an ambulance.
 They were there for a week.

+“I didn’t expect that at all.
+I wasn’t prepared for him — I was there specifically because they didn’t think my mom would make it that day,” she told CNN.

+“So when I was there (with my father) … they just passed at the same time,” she said.

-When they died of the virus, the hospital staff tending to them said their times were too close to call, and recorded the exact same time: Tuesday, November 24, 2020 at 4:23 p.m.
+Hospital staff tending to them said the times of death were too close to call, and recorded the exact same time: 4:23 p.m.

 “Those of us that know them, know that mom went first and said, “LD, it’s time to go!”
 Sisk said.

-Note: Correction: Earlier versions of this story misspelled Joanna Sisk’s first name.